 EAR NOSE THROAT DISEASES DEPARTMENT

-otolaryngology-isometric-composition-set_1284-70825.avif
+• otolaryngology-isometric-composition-set_1284-70825.avif

-5. Head and Neck Surgery: Otolaryngologists in the department are trained in head and neck surgery, which involves the treatment of tumors and other abnormalities in the head and neck region.
+5. Head and Neck Surgery: Otolaryngologists in the department are trained in head and neck surgery, which includes the treatment of tumors and other abnormalities in the head and neck region.
 They collaborate with oncologists and radiation therapists to provide comprehensive care for patients with head and neck cancers, perform reconstructive surgeries following tumor removal, and manage conditions such as thyroid nodules, salivary gland disorders, and facial trauma.

 • Our Mission